SteveSmithSoftware/VRM-Clock/README.md

 Show :-

-State of Charge

-AC in

-Generator In

-PV In
+State of Charge, AC in, Generator In and/or PV In

 AC Consumption

 AC, Generator and PV In only show when active